 To initiate the Fort Benning Sponsorship Program it is essential that Soldiers complete the DA Form 5434 (Sponsorship Program Counseling and Information Sheet) during their reassignment processing at their last duty station.
 The DA Form 5434 advises the command of any special needs and support mechanisms that the Total Army Sponsorship Program must muster to help the Soldier and his family.
 The completed DA Form 5434 should be sent to: Chief, Personnel Operations Branch, Military Personnel Division, ATTN: IMSE-BEN-HRM-M, Enlisted Strength Management Section, Fort Benning, GA 31905.
 All military personnel are required to sign-in at Installation Replacement Operations, Building 35 - Ridgeway Hall, 35 Ridgway Loop.
 If you have any questions, please call In-processing 706-545-4577, for in-processing.

 The Newcomers Orientation will help you feel right at home.
 Here you will learn about resources, programs, activities and organizations on Fort Benning and in the local communities that will help you and your family enjoy life in the Chattahoochee Valley.
-The orientation is held every Wednesday at 9am at Building 7, 7117 Baltzell Ave., on Main Post.
+The orientation is held every Wednesday at 9am at the Benning Club (Supper Club), Bldg 129, Pearman St., on Main Post.
 Spouses are welcome and encouraged to attend.
 Refreshments provided. (view on Google Maps).
-Free child care is provided with pre-registration.
 Click here for more information

 Relocation Readiness Program